-The discharge temperature control is selected at factory shipment.
+The discharge temperature control is selected at the factory settings.
 (SWC is set to "Standard.")

 To switch the control, set SWC on two controller circuit boards inside the controller as follows.

 To perform suction temperature control: Set SWC to "Option (OP)"